You’ll never run out of gravy again with this easy to make homemade gravy with fresh thyme! Serve over chicken, pork or beef for a complete dinner.

 - A rich brown beef gravy is the finish to the perfect meatloaf

-- Chicken gravy on top of creamy mashed potatoes
+- On top of creamy mashed potatoes

 - As a side dip for a roast beef sandwich